kartik-webDev/TASC/README.md

 ### 📊 3.
 Data-Driven Safety Standards
 Rich passenger feedback can power AI-based safety reports, driver behavior analytics, and policy recommendations — making it valuable to transport authorities, platforms, and insurers.

-🤝 4.
-Partnership & Licensing
+### 🤝 4.
+Data-Driven Insights for Stakeholders

-Opportunity to license feedback systems to ride-hailing startups, fleet operators, or local governments.
+- Aggregated feedback data can provide valuable insights for transportation authorities and service providers to implement targeted improvements and policies.

-Scope to monetize via subscription models, premium driver profiles, or safety certifications.
+- Scope to monetize via subscription models, premium driver profiles, or safety certifications.

-🚀 Summary
-As transportation evolves, passenger voice must evolve too.
-TASC addresses a growing gap with timely innovation, social value, and commercial potential in both urban mobility and transport regulation.

-### DevOps
-- GitHub for version control and collaboration
+## 4.3 Who is it For?